zlbigchief/BASEMENTcases/README.md

 - **Reference manual BASEMD**: information about the mathematical models and numerical approximations in BASEMD module
 - **Reference manual BASEHPC**: information about the mathematical models and numerical approximations in BASEHPC module
 - **Tutorials**: Guidance on how to use BASEmesh and how to postprocessing results using QGIS and ParaView; Step-by-step guides on how to set up realistic cases
-- **Testcases**: collection of common benchmark cases for testing hydrodynamic, sediment and vegetation modules; domain coupling and high-performance computation
+- **Testcases**: collection of common benchmark cases for testing hydrodynamic, sediment and vegetation modules; domain coupling and high-performance computation.

 Those files can be found from in the /share/doc folder in the installation path.

 ## Simulation cases and file structure